skillpub/collaboration/README.md

 So, now you can put your token into config file.

-As you can guess **Users** part in config has user name and identificators of this user in different channels.
+As you can guess **Users** part in config has user name and identificators of this user in different Chat Apps.
 For Slack this identificator is **Slack user name**.
 For **Telegram** it's **user_id**.

 Publishers are users who have access to Skillpub Web Application to work with scripts (it's well known [JupyterLab](https://jupyterlab.readthedocs.io)).

-So, supposing our NASA team have 5 users and only Slack channel, config can be like:
+So, supposing our NASA team have 5 users and only Slack as a Chat App, config can be like:

 ```json
 {